Palestinian Citizenship Order 1925

-The Palestinian Citizenship Order 1925 was a law of Mandatory Palestine that created a Palestinian citizenship for residents of the territory of Palestine Mandate.
+The Palestinian Citizenship Order 1925 (SR&O 1925/777) was a law of Mandatory Palestine that created a Palestinian citizenship for residents of the territory of Palestine Mandate.
 It was promulgated on 24 July 1925 and came into force on 1 August 1925.
 The order remained in effect until 14 May 1948, when the British withdrew from the Mandate, and Palestinian citizenship came to an end.
 Israel enacted a Citizenship Law in 1952, while West Bank residents came under Jordan’s nationality law.

 Key terms

 The law gave effect to Article 7 of the Mandate for Palestine, which stated:

 "The Administration of Palestine shall be responsible for enacting a nationality law.
 There shall be included in this law provisions framed so as to facilitate the acquisition of Palestinian citizenship by Jews who take up their permanent residence in Palestine."

 It also gave effect to the Treaty of Lausanne, which came into force on 6 August 1924, and stated that the Ottoman nationals who were "habitually residents" of what became Palestine "will become ipso facto" nationals of that territory.

 The order granted Palestinian citizenship to "Turkish subjects habitually resident in the territory of Palestine upon the 1st day of August, 1925".
 Transjordan was specifically excluded.
 Under some circumstances citizenship was also conferred on some persons habitually resident abroad, as well as the children or wife of a Palestinian man.
 The order contained no test based on race or religion, except that people in the non-majority race could opt out of Palestinian citizenship if they were accepted by another state in which their race was a majority.

 Ottoman citizenship arose from the Ottoman Nationality Law of 1869, which created a common Ottoman citizenship irrespective of religious or ethnic affiliation.

 Under the order, Palestinian citizenship could be acquired by: